LatticeX-Foundation/Rosetta/README.md

 bash compile_and_test_all.sh
 ```

+Before running your program, you should configure with your network topology so that a distributed network can be established for parties to communicate with each other.

+<img src='doc/_static/figs/deployment.png'  width = "667" height = "400" align="middle"/>

 You could use an example to check everything runs OK.
-Please refer to [Deployment Guide](doc/DEPLOYMENT.md) for the detailed steps of configuration, installation and deployment of Rosetta.
-In short, a distributed network will be established for parties to communicate with each other.
+Please refer to [Deployment Guide](doc/DEPLOYMENT.md) for the detailed steps of installation, configuration and deployment of Rosetta.

-<img src='doc/_static/figs/deployment.png'  width = "667" height = "400" align="middle"/>

 ## Usage

-The following is a toy example for matrix multiplication using Rosetta.
+The following is a toy [example](example/tutorials/code/rosetta_demo.py) for matrix multiplication using Rosetta.

 In this example, we assume that three guys want to get the product of their private matrix, while do not want others to know what they hold.
 For brevity, we call them P0, P1 and P2.